uchicago-cs/cmsc22000/website/content/labs/lab6.md

 * [10 points] In Task 2, we saw that using the `compiler` option resulted in the `clang` build still using GCC.
 There is something you will need to fix in your `Makefile` Hint: The Travis CI documentation includes language-specific documentation that explains what certain options, like the `compiler` option, do.
 You may want to look at that specifically.

-  Create a build with two jobs (one with GCC and one with clang), and make sure that the clang one is actually using clang (by looking at the output of the Make commands in the "Job log").
+  Use the `compiler` option to create a build with two jobs (one with GCC and one with clang), and make sure that the clang one is actually using clang (by looking at the output of the Make commands in the "Job log").
 Take the URL of the build you just produced, and paste it into Gradescope (under "Task 3: GCC vs clang").
 You must also explain what you did to ensure the clang job used clang.

+  Note: If you end up with more than two jobs, make sure you've removed any other option that would result in additional jobs being launched.

 * [10 + 10 points] Using matrix expansion options *only*, generate a build with four configurations: